7thLucas/full-app-6a38b-eee13-4488/_doc/product-overview.md

-# Product Overview — Tic Tac Toe
+# Product Overview — XOGame

 ## What it is
 A simple, browser-based 3×3 tic tac toe game.
 Two players take turns marking X and O on a 3×3 grid.
 First to get three in a row wins.
 No accounts, no installs, no friction.